Mark Zuckerberg Doesn’t Understand Journalism

 Zuckerberg runs a media company that distributes news, but doesn’t have a proper newsroom.
 He runs a media company that has—with Google’s help—dominated the vast majority of digital ad dollars and eviscerated the journalism industry’s business model, all while preaching about the importance of journalism.
 He runs a media company that, he says, believes deeply in the need to sustain independent journalism, but won’t pay publishers to license journalistic content.
 And he runs a media company that has decided to show its users less news from professional outlets—it’s really not what people want to see, he says—in favor of more individual opinions.

 According to Zuckerberg, the way you find common ground—a common set of facts—is not through professional news outlets, but via individuals.
-And Facebook, with its 2 billion or so users, has plenty of individuals.
-But while Zuckerberg said Facebook has begun ranking news outlets by trustworthiness, in person, he didn’t seem to distinguish among the quality of opinions.
+And Facebook, with its 2 billion or so users, has plenty of them.
+But while Zuckerberg said Facebook is now ranking news outlets by trustworthiness—in person, he didn’t seem to distinguish among the quality of opinions.

-“I do think that in general within a news organization there is an opinion,” he said.
-“I do think that a lot of what you all do is have an opinion and have a view.”
+“I do think that in general, within a news organization, there is an opinion,” he said.
+“I do think that a lot of what you all do, is have an opinion and have a view.”

 And Facebook, he says, simply “has more opinions.”
 Show users more opinions, and you give them more options.
 “It’s not about saying here’s one view; here’s the other side,” Zuckerberg said when I asked him to reconcile the contradiction.
 “You should decide where you want to be.”